MujtabaAzizKhan/Forlon-Pipeline-Implementation/README.md

 # Steps

-# 1. Setting up Jenkins, Docker and Kubernetes.
+# 1. Pre-requisites.
-The first step was to set up the mentioned tools.
+For the pre-requisites, need to setup the following tools:
+- Docker
+- Jenkins
+- Kubernetes
+- Git

 # 2. Pushed the code
 After that pushed the code to Github.